 "Our students are enthusiastic and our program is distinctive.
 As students unlock their potential they also bring out the best in me.
 The energy that students bring to the classroom and the laboratory is the reason that I remain excited and involved in my discipline." —Tom Fogle, Professor of Biology

 You will earn a Bachelor of Science (B.S.) degree in general Biology.
 A Bachelor of Arts (B.A.) in Biology is also available.

 Writing in the Major

 Go beyond lab and classroom study and demonstrate your writing skills and unique scientific perspective with the advanced writing proficiency requirement.
-You will submit pieces of scientific writing as part of the senior comprehensive experience based on a directed research project, including successful completion of BIO 385: Introduction to Research and BIO 485: Research in Biology.
+You will submit a scientific paper as part of the senior comprehensive experience based on a directed research project of your choice, including successful completion of BIO 385: Introduction to Research and BIO 485: Research in Biology.

-Hands-on experiences in the Biology program extend beyond research as well, including a trip to Ecuador, organized and led by professor Tom Fogle.
+Hands-on experiences in the Biology program extend far beyond research as well, including a trip to Ecuador organized and led by professor Tom Fogle.
 BIO 270: Environment of Ecuador is a three-credit, non-lab travel course.
-The biannual course allows students to experience plant and wildlife on the Galapagos Islands and in the rainforests of Equador, as well as the 21st-century challenges facing the capital city of Quito.
-Another summer travel course allows two students to spend eight weeks on Little Corn Island, Nicaragua, where they complete research for their senior comprehensive projects.
+The biannual course allows students to experience plant and wildlife in the rainforests of the Galapagos, and 21st-century challenges facing the capital city of Quito.
+Another summer travel course allows two students to spend eight weeks on Little Corn Island, Nicaragua, where they complete their senior comprehensive projects.